fatkulnurk/foundation/README.md

 # Foundation Packages

 A collection of reusable Go packages for building modern web applications.
+These packages provide common functionality with clean interfaces, making it easy to build scalable and maintainable applications.
 ## Available Packages

 | Package | Description |